plandes/zotsite/README.md

 * Easily access your papers, site snapshots, notes from a navigation tree.
 * Provides metadata from collections and attachments (i.e. referenes etc).
 * Display PDF papers and website snapshot (the latter as framed).
+* Search function dynamically narrows down the papers you're looking for.
 * Embed links to a specific collection, article, item, note etc.
 * Export only a portion of your collection with regular expressions using the collection name.